Hipódromo Camarero

 Hipódromo Camarero (formerly known as El Nuevo Comandante) is a horse racing building located in Canóvanas, Puerto Rico, to the east of San Juan and Carolina.
 It is about a fifteen-minute drive from Carolina's Luis Muñoz Marín International Airport, and 25 minutes east from the Isla Verde hotel area.
 The new administration of Camarero Race Track Corporation start operations on January 5, 2007.

 El Nuevo Comandante was built in 1976, and opened on October 31, 1976, to substitute the original "El Comandante" building, which had been located in Carolina, from January 1957 to mid October 1976.
 It has become arguably the most important horse racing complex in the island, holding horse races every Monday, Wednesday, Friday, Saturday and Sunday.

-El Nuevo Comandante features a betting window, in which players can try their luck at different games, such as "El Pool Pote" and others.
-The top award a player can win at El Nuevo Comandante is the "Pool Pote" (Pool Pot) and it reached a staggering 12 Million dollars and has been the largest pot ever won in Puerto Rico's Horse Racing Industry.
+Camarero features a betting window, in which players can try their luck at different games, such as "El Pool Pote" and others.
+The top award a player can win at Hipodromo Camarero is the "Pool Pote" (Pool Pot) which has reached a staggering 12 Million dollars and has been the largest pot ever won in Puerto Rico's Horse Racing Industry.
 In addition to the betting windows at El Nuevo Comandante, the Industry has a link of betting agencies throughout Puerto Rico.
 These are called "agencias hipicas", and people can go there to place bets as well and enjoy local refreshments and snacks.